jwilsh/Auto_Village_Motors/README.md

 - How many cars were available in 2020, 2021, 2022?
 - Show the total amount of cars by year.
 - How many diesel cars were there in 2020?
-- How many diesel cars were there in 2020
+- How many petrol cars were there in 2020?
 - Which years had more than 100 cars?
 - Complete list of all car details between 2015 and 2023.